GolbertCeitaPages/music_releases/1_project_objectives.md

 Other python scripts will need the json library

 ## sql
-All sql tables should be executed prior to using the python scripts
+All sql tables should be executed prior to using the python scripts.
+Failing to do so will cause the scripts to break